 Possible Penalties

 Since it is illegal for you or any driver operating a vehicle to knowingly possess any drugs, you face the standard drug possession charges.
-You also face the additional charge for operating a vehicle prednisone while in possession of drugs.
+You also face the additional charge for operating a vehicle while in possession of drugs.
 This charge includes penalties of:

 • Suspended license for two years